KDE/kstars/README.md

     * git commit -a
 * **Push changes to your forked repo.**
     * git push origin YOUR_BRANCH_NAME
-* **Create a Pull Request**
+* **Create a Merge Request**
     * Use your browser to visit your forked repo at  https://invent.kde.org/YOUR_KDE_NAME/kstars
-    * You should see an option to create a Pull Request for YOUR_BRANCH_NAME.
-Do that.
+    * You should see an option to create a Merge Request for YOUR_BRANCH_NAME.
+Fill in the details (see the above section).
-    * You should be able to see a new URL dedicated to that Pull Request.
+    * You should be able to see a new URL dedicated to that Merge Request.
 * **Make Some Changes.** You may get requests to modify some of your code.
     * If so, you simply go back to your local branch, make and test your changes.
     * Commit your changes as above, inside your branch, with: git commit -a
     * Push your branch's changes to your forked repo as above with: git push origin YOUR_BRANCH_NAME
-    * You changes should automatically be added to Pull Request.
-Check the Pull Request's page to be sure.
+    * You changes should automatically be added to your Merge Request.
+Check the Merge Request's page to be sure.

-Once your Pull Request is complete (and possibly integrated into KStars), you may wish to move on and develop again.
+Once your Merge Request is complete (and possibly integrated into KStars), you may wish to move on and develop again.
 You may want to run the following regularly to make your environment up-to-date with KStars.
 ```
 cd ~/Projects/kstars